-Most progress has been made in developing Asia, where around 900 million people have gained access since 2000.
-India accounts for 500 million-one of the largest electrification success stories in history-while universal electrification was announced in China in 2015.
-Today about nine-in-ten people in the region has access and the absolute number of people without access has halved in the last 10 years despite population growth.
+Most progress has been made in developing Asia, where 870 million people have gained access since 2000.
+India accounts for 500 million- one of the largest electrification success stories in history - while universal electrification was announced in China in 2015.
+Today about 89% of the population in the region has access and the absolute number of people without access has halved in the last ten years despite population growth.
 Based on current policies and trends, the region is on track to achieving universal access in the early 2030s.

-In the past few years, when a peak in the number of people without access was registered in sub-Saharan Africa, there is for the first time a positive trend.
-Progress has been led by Cote d'Ivoire, Ethiopia, Ghana, Kenya and Tanzania.
-The vast majority of the 590 million people who remain without access live in rural areas, where the average electrification rate is less than 25 per cent.
-Despite positive developments, population growth and uneven progress means that on the basis of current efforts, some 600 million will remain without access in 2030 (IEA, 2017).
+There is for the first time a positive trend in sub-Saharan Africa, where the number of people without access peaked in

+2013, led by Cote d'Ivoire, Ethiopia, Ghana, Kenya, Sudan and Tanzania.
+Since 2012, the pace of electrification has nearly tripled relative to 2000-2012.
+Some 80% of the 590 million people who remain without access live in rural areas, where the average electrification rate is less than 25%.
+Despite positive developments, population growth and uneven progress means that on the basis of current efforts, some 600 million will remain without access in 2030.

-Around 95 per cent of the global population without electricity access is in Asia and sub-Saharan Africa.
-While other world regions have reached near-universal access, there are several exceptions, including Yemen and Haiti, where less than half the population has access.
+Over 95% of the global population without electricity access live in Asia and sub-Saharan Africa.
+While other world regions have reached near-universal access, there are several exceptions, including Yemen and Haiti where less than half the population has access.